Maurice2499/GeoAlg/README.md

 - press 'i' to show sweep line input (yellow) and events (green, red, blue).
 - press spacebar to skip a level in endless

+Custom levels can be created from ipe files.
+A wall is created by drawing individual line segments with the polygon tool, meaning every polygon you draw must consist of two points.
+The maximum number of shots is determined by the number after the underscore in the filename.
+As the interesting algorithms are only used for level generation, creating levels manually mostly serves as a fun extra feature.

 Have fun!